Easy pcb isolation milling with Kicad and Inkscape gcodetools extension.

 A dialog will pop up and you can set the options for the layers you want to plot, here is a screenshot of the settings I use for this post : (click on the picture for a larger version)

-Once you have the file saved you can open it with Inkscape.
-I have also made a post on using layers in Inkscape for gcode tools:
+Now that you have the file saved you can open it with Inkscape.
+I have also made a post on using layers in Inkscape for gcode tools but I will cover most of how to do it again in this post :

-It's pretty easy just open the gcodetools extension, set up the tools for the two layers, then set the orientation points and export the gcode with path to gcode.
+It's pretty easy to do this just open the gcodetools extension, set up the tools for the two layers, then set the orientation points and export the gcode with path to gcode.

-You have to "ungroup" the objects in the svg file, goto Object>Ungroup.
+After importing the svg you have to "ungroup" the objects in the svg file.
+Select the svg and goto Object>Ungroup.
 You will probably have to do this several times before everything is no longer in a group, there is a notification at the bottom that shows the status:

-Here you can see that everything is now just a path or object not in a group, I had to click ungroup about 5 times, I'm sure there is an easier way to do this if I googled it:
+Now you can see that everything is just a path or object and not in a group:

-Now that everything is ungrouped you can get rid of the copper pour if there is one, just select it and press delete:
+Now that everything is ungrouped you can get rid of the copper pour if there is one, just select it and drag it to the side to make sure all of the important things like the pads, traces and dots for the holes are still there and then press delete:

 Next select one of the dots for the drill holes, right click on it goto to select same and select the objects with the same fill and stroke: